Runoff Control for Livestock Facilities

 Ineligible activities and expenditures

-- Runoff control for buildings, sites built since April 1, 2018
+- Runoff control for buildings or sites built since April 1, 2018

 - Runoff control on outdoor sites, where livestock are confined inside

-- Eavestroughs not associated with reducing or controlling runoff from existing livestock yards (e.g., pig or poultry barns with contained storage where runoff is not likely to enter the storage)
+- Eavestroughs not associated with reducing or controlling runoff from existing outdoor livestock yards, or manure storages (e.g., pig or poultry barns with contained storage where runoff is not likely to enter the storage)

 - Electrical components that may be part of a roofed livestock yard

-- Costs associated with feed bunks, water bowls, walls, bedding mats, penning, stalls, curtain walls or other components that may be part of a roofed livestock yard
+- Costs associated with feed bunks, water bowls, walls, bedding mats, penning, stalls, curtain walls or other components that may be part of a covered livestock yard

 - Construction of a roof without an impermeable base